ESSENTIAL BAR SKILLS: OPENING PROCEDURES

 - Fridges – Make sure your fridges are well stocked with all the contents you may need.
 Always check they are working properly and the temperature is between 3-5 degrees for optimal chilling.
 Make sure that fridges are fully stocked with any glassware that needs to be chilled prior to service.

-Following a checklist-style procedure before every shift will easily identify any stock that is low, so it can be replenished before any customers enter the bar.
-Use this simple Diageo Bar Academy cheat sheet to ensure perfect pre-shift preparation every time!
+Using an opening checklist before every shift will easily identify any stock that is low, so it can be replenished before any customers enter the bar.
+Use this simple Diageo Bar Academy cheat sheet checklist to ensure perfect pre-shift preparation every time!

 ENHANCE YOUR CUSTOMERS' EXPERIENCE